Node.js CommonJS/ESM Interop: Edges and Dual Packages

 const mod = await import('./config.cjs');

-console.log(mod.default); // module.exports valueThe returned object is a module namespace with a default property pointing to module.exports.
-If cjs-module-lexer successfully extracted named exports, they'll appear as additional properties on the namespace object alongside default.
+console.log(mod.default); // module.exports valueThe promise resolves to a module namespace object with a default property pointing to module.exports.
+In current Node versions, the namespace also exposes a 'module.exports' marker with the same value.
+If cjs-module-lexer successfully extracted named exports, they appear as additional properties alongside those default markers.

-One subtle gotcha: the namespace object always has a default property, even if the CJS module's module.exports is undefined.
-That's the contract.
-You'll always find default on the namespace.
-What it contains depends on what the CJS module assigned to module.exports.
+The namespace object always has a default property, even when the CJS module's module.exports is undefined.
+What changes is the value inside that property, because it always reflects what the CJS module assigned to module.exports.

 Importing ESM from CJS